bensethbell/draft_lessons/ab-testing/individual.md

    (**Estimated Time: 5 mins**)

 6. Determine if the mean CTR between male users and female users is statistically different.
-Is the difference in mean CTR more worthy of further investigation between signed-in users and non-signed-in users or between male and female?
+Is the difference in mean CTR between signed-in users and non-signed-in users more worthy of further investigation than that between male and female?
 Explain your answer.

    (**Estimated Time: 10 mins**)